alexphiev/the_explorer_backend/supabase/README.md

 1. **Create a New Migration:** To create a new migration file, run `supabase migration new <migration_name>`.
 This will generate a new SQL file in the `supabase/migrations` directory where you can define your schema changes.

 2. **Apply Migrations:** To apply migrations to your local database, use `supabase migration up`.
 This command runs all pending migrations.

+3. **Deploy Migrations:** To deploy migrations to your Supabase project, use `supabase db push`.
+This command will deploy your migrations to your Supabase project.

 ## Supabase Edge functions